 Find the JetForm widget and select the form you need.

-The added form on the front end looks as follows.
+the form on the front end

 This tutorial dives into creating a custom query for the JetFormBuilder Records source using the Query Builder module of the JetEngine plugin.
 You will learn how to show values from different field types using dynamic widgets and shortcodes.